 If your Michigan employer will not cooperate when you try to keep your health insurance after losing your job, you are welcome to discuss the situation with an experienced employment law attorney at Schwartz Law Firm.

 When COBRA Eligibility Ends

 Gray areas, disputes and questions sometimes arise in connection with COBRA after eligibility for insurance has ended.
 Legal advice is important if your insurance is likely to have a significant financial impact on you and your family.

 In the course of employment, questions regarding insurance benefits and legalities also arise.
 For example, what happens when an employer switches insurance companies, and a condition that was previously covered no longer is?
 Do affected employees have recourse?

 Get answers to your questions through an individualized analysis of your employment and insurance particulars.
-Contact us to schedule a consultation with a lawyer concerning COBRA and insurance benefits in the Michigan workplace.
+Contact us to schedule a free consultation with a lawyer concerning COBRA and insurance benefits in the Michigan workplace.

 Schwartz Law Firm is located in Farmington Hills and also advises and represents employers on COBRA and insurance benefit matters.